What is Comedy-on-Prescription (CoP)?

 In this AI-era, technology continually transforms how we connect with each other, but it has also left many of us feeling more disconnected, isolated and alone.

-Mental health issues like chronic loneliness, isolation, and stress are more common than ever.
+Mental health issues like chronic loneliness, isolation, and stress are more common than ever — everywhere across the world.

-“It is projected that by 2030 mental health problems (particularly depression) will be the leading cause of mortality and morbidity globally.” — WHO Global burden of mental disorders (2011).
+“It is projected that by 2030, World mental health problems (particularly depression) will be the leading cause of mortality and morbidity globally.” — WHO Global burden of mental disorders (2011).

 In this challenging world, comedy stands out as a universal language that breaks barriers.
 Research shows that comedy and laughter have powerful effects—bringing people together, creating positive connections, and making life more enjoyable.